ReactiveX/rxjs/EXPERIMENTAL_NOTES.md

 - `delay` no longer delays the emission of "complete" inconsistently (#4149)
 - `debounce` now passes `index` to `durationSelector`.
 - `throttle` now passes `index` to `durationSelector`.
+- `range` no longer supports scheduling... if you want to schedule that, use `fromScheduled` and a generator. (possibly we'll implement a scheduled range?)

 ## Fixes that are breaking changes to some